OdedMous/Medical-Text-Classification/README.md

 In order to represent the training samples as vectors for the clustering algorithm, the authors in [1] used the pixel vector of each image.
 In this project, I utilize one of the subnetworks of the trained SNN to retrieve the feature vectors of every training sample (recall that the subnetwork gives us an embedded vector which represent the input text).

 **(5) Projection in the Dissimilarity Space** <br/>
 In this phase the data is projected into dissimilarity space.
-In order to obtain the representation of a sample in the dissimilarity space, we calculate the similarity between the sample and the selected set of prototypes P=p1,...pk, which resulting in a dissimilarity vector: <br/>
+In order to obtain the representation of a sample x in the dissimilarity space, we calculate the similarity between the sample and the selected set of prototypes P=p1,...pk, which resulting in a dissimilarity vector: <br/>
-F(x)=[d(x,pi),d(x,pi+1),...,d(x,pk)] <br/>
+F(x)=[d(x,p1),d(x,p2),...,d(x,pk)] <br/>
-The similarity among a sample and a prototype d(x,y) is obtained using the trained SNN.
+The similarity among a sample and a prototype d(x,p) is obtained using the trained SNN.

 **(6) SVM Classifiers** <br/>
 In this phase an ensemble of SVMs are trained using a One-Against-All approach: For each category an SVM classifier is trained to discriminate between this category and all the other categories put together.
 A sample is then assigned to the category that gives the highest confidence score.
 The inputs for the classifiers are the projected train data.